snimu/blog/contents/modded-nanogpt-x0/article.md

 ## The setup

 For my record attempts, I used as a baseline my previous record (LINK).
 It increased the number of value embeddings from three to five, which allowed me to reduce the number of training steps.
-However, many experiments discussed in this article were run concurrently with the experiments that led to my previous record, so they will only use three value embeddings and more training steps.
+However, all experiments discussed in this article but the actual record attempt were run concurrently with the experiments that led to my previous record, so they will only use three value embeddings and more training steps.

 The ablations in this article concern adding more embeddings, and adding them in the following way to the residual stream before applying the transformer layer, for every layer: